cider/cider/README.md

 		  scripts/build.sh
 ```

-The possible output would then be
+The output could then be

 ```bash
 TBD